koordinator-sh/website/docs/architecture/overview.md

 ![Architecture](/img/architecture.png)

-## Koordinator Scheduler
+## Koord-Scheduler

-The Koordinator Scheduler is deployed as a ```Deployment```, which is used to enhance the resource scheduling capabilities of kubernetes in colocation scenarios, including:
+The Koordinator Scheduler is deployed as a ```Deployment```, which is used to enhance the resource scheduling capabilities of kubernetes in QoS-aware, differentiated SLO management, and job scheduling.
+Specifically including:

+- QoS-aware scheduling, including load-aware scheduling to make node load more balanced, resource overcommitment to run more computing workloads with low priority.
+- Differentiated SLO management, including fine-grained CPU orchestration, different QoS policy(cfs/LLC/memory bw/net bw/blkio) for diffenent workloads.
-- More scenario support, including elastic quota scheduling, resource overcommitment, resource reservation, gang scheduling, heterogeneous resource scheduling.
+- Job scheduling, including elastic quota scheduling, gang scheduling, heterogeneous resource scheduling, to support big-data and AI workloads.

-- Better performance, including dynamic index optimization, equivalence class scheduling, random relaxation algorithm optimization.
-- Safer descheduling, including workload availability awareness, deterministic pod migration, fine grained flow control, and modification audit support.
+In order to better support diffenent workloads, the scheduler also provides a series of general capability enhancements:
+- Reservation, an ability for reserving node resources for specific pods or workloads, which is widely used in descheduling, resource preemption and fragmentation optimization.
+- Node reservation, an ability for reserving node resources for workloads out of kubernetes, which is typically used for non-containerized workloads.

+## Koord-Descheduler

+The Koordinator Descheduler is deployed as a ```Deployment```, which is an enhanced version of the community descheduler:

+- Framework, a descheduling framework with better scalability, determinism and security, for more [details](../designs/descheduler-framework).
+- Load-aware descheduling, a descheduling plugins to support node load rebalancing, which supports user-defined CPU load level of nodes to avoids hotspot nodes.

-## Koordinator Manager
+## Koord-Manager

 The Koordinator Manager is deployed as a ``` Deployment ```, usually consists of two instances, one leader and one backup.
 The Koordinator Manager consists of several controllers and webhooks, which are used to orchestrate co-located workloads and support resource overcommitment scheduling and SLO management.